iRewiewer/TimePlayed-WoW-Addon/README.md

 ## Usage
 You can either download the zip archive from releases, or manually download the TimePlayed.lua and TimePlayed.toc and put them in a folder located in your WoW addons folder.

-If you're using CurseForge, I've posted it on there as well, here's the link:
+If you're using CurseForge, I've posted it on there as well, [here's the link](https://www.curseforge.com/wow/addons/time-played).
-()

 ## Screenshots: